How Time Chunking Can Help You Get More Done [Work and Life]

 People can get overwhelmed by the sheer number of things that have to get done in a day.
 This creates stress and anxiety that's difficult to work through effectively.

-The paralyzation of having too much to get done can stop you in your tracks.
+The paralyzing feeling of having too much to get done can stop you in your tracks.
 You feel unable to act or simply tackle your to-do list.
 You may move forward timidly.
 You can be tempted to multitask or procrastinate.
 Your focus can fracture.
-You start to feel less productive, inefficient, and ineffective.
+You start to feel less productive and more inefficient and ineffective.

 Research consistently shows that people can only focus on a few things at once, regardless of how skilled they are at juggling multiple projects.
 Time chunkers improve their abilities with the brain's natural tendency to see patterns, which helps them focus better on what needs to get done.